College of Liberal Arts & Social Sciences > Academics > Modern Languages > About > Events > 2021 Chicago Language Symposium

 "Peer learning in L1 and L2: Teaching foreign language with Concept-Based Language Instruction (C-BLI)"

 Amy Snyder Ohta is Associate Professor of Japanese and Applied Linguistics at the University of Washington, where she has been teaching since 1995.
-She is the coordinator of the Japanese Program and chair of Graduate Certificate Program in Second/Foreign Language Teaching and Interdisciplinary Committee on Second Language Studies.
 She is particularly interested in developmental processes that promote growing language and language-in-culture skills in classroom settings.
 Her recent research considers applications of Concept-Based Instruction to teaching Japanese pragmatics and pragmalinguistics.
 Her main interest is to empower students as agentive L2 speaker/hearers by providing them with classroom opportunities to internalize high quality linguistic and cultural concepts presented visually (via SCOBAs, high quality conceptual materializations), accompanied by interactive peer-learning, role-play, monologue, and writing.

 CPDUs are available for CPS teachers!